Mike Schuler: Coaching career

-Schuler garnered his first professional coaching position in 1981 as an assistant of the New Jersey Nets.
-He worked in that role for two seasons, before becoming an assistant coach of the Milwaukee Bucks from 1983 to 1986.
-He was subsequently hired as head coach of the Portland Trail Blazers.
+Schuler was subsequently hired as head coach of the Portland Trail Blazers.
 One incident he was remembered for occurred at the first press conference that introduced him as the coach of the Trail Blazers, when he fell out of his chair.
 The footage was seen often on American television in the following days, and Schuler termed it "my instant claim to fame".

 During his first season as coach of the Blazers, Schuler led the franchise to a 49–33 record.
 He was first named NBA Coach of the Month in February 1987, before winning the NBA Coach of the Year Award later that year.
 He was the second rookie coach to receive the latter award, and one of only five to achieve the feat at the time of his death.
 He followed that up with a 53–29 campaign, though the season ended in a first-round playoff defeat.
 In his third season with the Blazers, the team was racked with dissension and posted a 25–22 record before Schuler was fired in mid-February.
 He recorded a .602 winning percentage (127–84) with the Trail Blazers.
 Then-assistant coach Rick Adelman was promoted to replace him on an interim basis.
 After the Blazers reached the 1989 NBA Playoffs and were swept in the first round by the Lakers, Adelman was made the head coach on a permanent basis.

+Golden State Warriors (1989–1990)

+Schuler served as assistant coach of the Golden State Warriors for the 1989–90 season.